 BQ - Achieving 100% compliance with drinking water standards at point of use by 2050?
-Protecting water quality in the home (domestic fixtures & fittings)
+Taste and Odour: Methods of Detection

-This project forms the second project that looks at lead within UKWIR’s Big Question ‘How do we achieve 100% compliance with drinking water standards by 2050?’.
+This project forms part of UKWIR’s Big Question ‘How do we achieve 100% compliance with drinking water standards by 2050?’

 The project will improve our understanding of T&O by developing analytical methodologies and exploring the links between the molecular chemistry and the sensing that triggers customer contacts.